RamyaSaka/Hotel-Revenue-Analysis-PowerBi-/README.md

 **Hotel-Revenue-Analysis (PowerBi)**

 **Problem Statement**
 AtliQ Grands owns multiple five-star hotels across India.
 They have been in the hospitality industry for the past 20 years.

-They are losing their market share and revenue due to strategic moves from other competitors and ineffective decision-making in management.

-In this project, few visualizations were created to understand the revenue changes for AtliQ Grands.
+They are losing their market share and revenue due to strategic moves from other competitors and ineffective decision-making in management.So in this project, few visualizations were created to understand the revenue changes for AtliQ Grands.

 **Tools used**
 Microsoft PowerBI - Data cleaning, analysis and visualization.